 If you are AB540 eligible and are applying for the Cal Grant, in addition to filing the DREAM Act Application by the March 2nd priority filing deadline, you must also complete a GPA Verification Form with your previous High School or College.
 Your previous High School or College should have the form available, but you can click here to access the GPA Verification Form.

-Federal, State and University financial aid programs require that applicants be US citizens or permanent residents, as such Financial Aid and Scholarships cannot provide support to international students with the following Visa types: F-1 or F-2 Student, G Series, H Series, J-1 or J-2 Exchange Visitor.
-International students may be eligible for scholarships, private loans and short-term loan.
+Federal, State and University financial aid programs require that applicants be US citizens or permanent residents, as such the Financial Aid and Scholarships Office cannot provide support to international students with the following Visa types: F-1 or F-2 Student, G Series, H Series, J-1 or J-2 Exchange Visitor.
+International students may be eligible for scholarships, private loans and short-term loans.

 For information on short-term and emergency loans, please visit our Short Term Loan Page.

 If you are a graduate student, please contact UCLA Graduate Division

 UCLA Dashew Center for International Students and Scholars